takeiteasy/tripping/README.md

 # tripping

 Tripcode brute-forcer with support for regex searches and multiple different modes.
+Depends on PCRE, pthread and iconv.
+DES implementation taken from openssl.

 ## Usage